 In 1932, Prince’s Golf Club proudly hosted its first and only Open Championship.
 "The Squire", Gene Sarazen, was the eventual winner.

-Measuring 3,417 yards from the tips the Himalayas is the shortest of the three nines at Prince’s Golf Club.
-According to Tony Jacklin, the 7th hole on this unsung loop is “the best par 3 in golf that doesn’t have a bunker”.
+Measuring 3,618 yards from the tips, the re-imagined Himalayas nine is considered by many to be the best of the three loops at Prince’s Golf Club.
+According to Tony Jacklin, the 7th hole is “the best par three in golf that doesn’t have a bunker”.